Dayton Gems

 The Dayton Gems were a minor league ice hockey team based in Dayton, Ohio, and members of the International Hockey League from 1964 to 1977, and 1979–1980.

-In the fall of 1964, the lobby of their new arena, Hara Arena, had a natural gas explosion.
-The damage was minor and the expansion team was assembled from various cast-offs and young players looking for their first break in minor league hockey.
+The Gems were an expansion team assembled from various cast-offs and young players looking for their first break in minor league hockey.
+The team began play in 1964 in the new Hara Arena.

-Dayton was the host for several IHL all star games due to the large attendance in their 5,500 seat arena.
+Dayton was the host for several IHL all-star games due to the large attendance in their 5,500 seat arena.
 The Gems played exhibition games against the US Olympic team as well as the Oklahoma City Blazers of the Central Hockey League.
 The team had a few games a season televised locally as well as all games broadcast on the premier AM radio station in town.

 Other teams in the league copied the uniform styling of the Gems.
 The Dayton Gems were the first adult team in North America to make helmets mandatory, long before the NHL adopted them.

 Team history

-Local businessman Lefty McFadden provided the financial base for the team and acquired the team franchise for the International Hockey League.
+Local businessman Edgar “Lefty” McFadden provided the financial base for the team and acquired the team franchise for the International Hockey League.
 The Gems, taken from the nickname for Dayton, Ohio, the Gem City, were affiliated with the Boston Bruins for several years.
 The Bruins provided some of the players and the trainer for the team.
 In the 1970s, the Gems became an affiliate for the Washington Capitals.

-After winning the Turner Cup two years in a row in 1968–69 and 1969–70, General Manager Edgar "Lefty" McFadden was selected as the minor league executive of the year.
+After winning the Turner Cup two years in a row in 1968–69 and 1969–70, McFadden was selected as the minor league executive of the year.
 He then moved to Washington to assist the Capitals.
 The Gems struggled on and off the ice for the next few years as attendance decreased from 5,000 to 1,000 a game.
-The 1970s downturn in the economy, especially the auto industry, reduced disposable income for the fans, along with the increase in hockey violence, hurt the attendance.
+The 1970s downturn in the economy, especially the auto industry, reduced disposable income in the community and negatively impacted attendance.

 The Gems recovered to win their final Turner Cup in 1976.
 Their red, white and blue uniforms with the crest of a hockey player superimposed over a diamond, are on exhibit at the Hockey Hall of Fame in Toronto.
 The Gems went into dormancy after the 1976–77 season, and were resurrected for the 1979–80 season.
 The revived Gems lasted only one season before ceasing operations for good.